StrikerX3/virt86/README.md

 ## Downloads

 You can find the latest release of virt86 [here](https://github.com/StrikerX3/virt86/releases/latest).
 Older releases are available in the [Releases](https://github.com/StrikerX3/virt86/releases) page.
-You can also find Windows development builds in [AppVeyor](https://ci.appveyor.com/project/StrikerX3/virt86/branch/master).
+You can also find development builds in [AppVeyor](https://ci.appveyor.com/project/StrikerX3/virt86/branch/master) (Windows only) and [Bintray](https://bintray.com/strikerx3/virt86/virt86/_latestVersion) (all platforms).

 ## Building virt86